 If the issue persists

-If you are still experiencing issues (such as severe latency that cannot be resolved by the Validate process or other conditions that indicate a data integrity issue) contact Quicken Support for assistance with additional troubleshooting.
+If you are still experiencing issues (such as severe slowness that cannot be resolved by the Validate process or other conditions that indicate a data integrity issue) contact Quicken Support for assistance with additional troubleshooting.

 If you've recently upgraded to a new version of Quicken

 If you have purchased and installed a new version of Quicken and there are issues with your data (such as missing or incorrect totals), there may have been a problem with the conversion.
 Try completing the Validate steps above in the prior version first, then convert the file.
 Also, depending on what version of Quicken you're upgrading from, an intermediate version may be needed during the conversion process.
 For more information, click here.